unixorn/jira-commands/README.md

 ## Installation

+### Run via docker / nerdctl

+This is the recommended way to use the `jc` commands, and how it will be run if you use one of the ZSH frameworks detailed below.

+If you're not using a ZSH framework, clone this repository and add its `bin` directory to your `$PATH`.
+It contains a `jc` script that will detect whether you have `nerdctl` or `docker` and if it finds them, map `~/jira-commands` (and the configuration file there) into a volume in the `jira-commands` container and run the tools inside the container.

-### Direct
+### Direct pip install

 `sudo pip install jira-commands` will install the command-line tools via `pip`.
 This may cause compatibility annoyances with other python tools on your system, so there's a `docker`/`nerdctl` option as well.

-### Manually run via docker / nerdctl

-If you're not using a ZSH framework, all you have to do is clone this repository and add its `bin` directory to your `$PATH`.
-It contains a `jc` script that will detect whether you have `nerdctl` or `docker` and if it finds them, map your configuration file into a volume in the `jira-commands` container and run the tools inside the container.

 ### ZSH plugin

+The tooling has been packaged as a ZSH plugin to make using it as easy as possible for ZSH users.

 #### zgenom